 166:35:47 Duke: straight ahead.

 166:35:49 Duke: Okay.
-Tony, we're heading about 300 and (the bearing to the LM is) 187.
+Tony, we're heading about 300 (60 degrees west of north) and (the bearing to the LM is) 187.
 The large boulders, Tony, will be off to our right.
 There's a black to brownish looking one, and then there is a solid white one that's right at the base of Smoky Mountain and North Ray.
 That might be worth a little jog over there if it's not too far.
 It's the most unique white boulder we've seen.

 166:36:21 England: Okay.